nmokey/cybersecurityQuiz/README.md

 # Cybersecurity Quiz
 This website is a project for Cybersecurity developed by Ryan Zheng, Logan Gable, Hannah Cha, Aathma Muruganathan, and Dash Narayanan.
+This project is hosted on Cloudflare Pages.
+[Check it out!](https://6faa104d.cybersecurity-quiz.pages.dev/)
 ## Sprint Tasks
 | Group member | Tasks |
 | ------ | ------ |